DIY Letterbox Picture or Mirror Frame

 1. After applying the primer you can apply any colour over the top of this - we used Prominent UltraMatt in a pale teal colour.
 This ultra matt paint gives an almost chalk paint finish and is perfect for projects, interior trim, walls and ceilings, or anywhere that you want a luxurious matt finish that is easy to keep clean.
 Alternatively you can use Prominent Select Matt.
 Apply two light coats, allowing drying time between each coat.

 2. For the dry-brush finish put down some newspaper.
-Dip your paintbrush into your white paint (Prominent UltraMatt or Select Matt ), dab the brush on the newspaper to remove most of the paint and then lightly brush over the frame - working from one side to the other in long, light, even strokes.
+Dip your paintbrush into your white paint, dab the brush on the newspaper to remove most of the paint and then lightly brush over the frame - working from one side to the other in long, light, even strokes.

 GOOD TO KNOW: If you haven't done dry-brushing before, have some scrap board on hand to practice your technique.